-When a patient is seeking a medical procedure, it is usually necessary for their insurance company to determine whether they deem it medically necessary.
-This determines whether the patient will be covered and gives the go-ahead to the patient and provider to proceed with the procedure.
-It also allows payors to control costs as they can become aware of procedures that they consider to be medically unnecessary early on.
+When a patient is seeking a medical care, it is usually necessary for their insurance company to determine whether they deem the procedure medically necessary.
+This determines whether the patient will be covered and gives the go-ahead to the provider to move forward with the procedure.
+It also allows payors to control costs as they can become aware of procedures that they consider to be medically unnecessary early on in the process.

 While an essential aspect of scheduling, I know from experience that this interaction between provider and payor can slow down the scheduling process.
-If the authorizations are not granted in a timely manner, it can lead to backlogs, delays and ultimately lost revenue.
+If the authorizations are not granted in a timely manner, it can lead to backlogs, delays, frustration and ultimately lost revenue.

 “medical practices will complete: 29.1 prior authorizations requests per physician per week that take 14.6 hours to process”

-And we all know how much of this time in spent waiting on hold.
-This can mean prior-authorization representatives have little opportunity or bandwidth to chase and follow-up with payors on authorizations submitted.
+And we all know how much of this time is spent waiting on hold.
+This can mean prior-authorization representatives have little opportunity or bandwidth to chase and follow up with payors on authorizations submitted.
 Understaffed, overworked, and dealing with huge volumes of authorizations, administrative staff find it difficult to keep track of authorizations which creates a vicious cycle of backlogs and missed revenue.

 This is one of a number of areas where RelateCare can be a critical partner to healthcare organizations.

-For a number organization across the U.S. we have added value to the revenue cycle process by working on one or all of the following:
+For a number organization across the U.S. we have added value to the revenue cycle process through one or all of the following: